 9-1-1 recordings can be requested at Forms • Palm Springs, FL • CivicEngage (vpsfl.org) or by calling our Records Unit at (561) 584-8300 ext.
 8530.
 NOTE: when you use the online link, you will be directed to sign in and create an account to access the system.
 You will only have to do this on the first visit.

 The final disposition of a case is determined by the State Attorney’s office www.sa15.state.fl.us and on file with the clerk of the court www.pbcountyclerk.com/.

-Once this packet has been completed, accepted by the Clerk of the Court, Florida Department of Law Enforcement and the State Attorney's office, this agency will be notified, and court ordered to follow either the seal or expungement order as outlined in the court documents.
-You will not be required to provide the Palm Springs police department with any documents as this will come directly from the Clerk of the Court.
+Once the packet has been completed and accepted by the Clerk of the Court, the Florida Department of Law Enforcement and the State Attorney's office, this agency will be notified and court ordered to follow either the seal or expungement order as outlined in the court documents.
+You will not be required to provide the Palm Springs Police Department with any documents as this will come directly from the Clerk of the Court.

-There is only one type of background check available to you from this agency.
-It is a local background check only.
-This means, that the information provided is only generated from our computer database.
+There is only one type of background check available to you from this agency, a local background check.
+This means the information provided is only generated from our computer database.
 For all others, contact the municipality that generated the report within their jurisdiction.